memoryleak47/variadic-generics/0000-variadic-generics.md

 Analogous to the unfold syntax for tuple values, there is also such a syntax for tuple types.<br />
 The `..` syntax is only applicable for those types, which are Tuple Types by definition above.<br />
-The entire set of permitted contexts is as follows:
+This is also just allowed in very specific contexts as defined below.

 #### in Tuple Types
 ```rust
     type Family32 = (u32, ..(f32, i32));